Three keys if you are stuck in eating disorder recovery hell

 Read the 3 keys below to walk towards recovered and get out of recovery hell.

 1) If you’re getting comfortable with your treatment, it’s not working.

 I’d go to appointment after appointment, seeking something magical.
 But the only magic that came was a false sense of security.
 I felt comfortable.
 This is what I am supposed to be doing, I’d tell myself.

-Occasionally, I’d feel good leaving an appointment and I’d uncovered some major truth about the eating disorder.
-However, hours later, I’d find myself totally immersed in behaviors and the eating disorder lies.
+Occasionally, I’d feel good leaving an appointment and I’d uncover some major truth about the eating disorder.
+However, hours later, I’d find myself totally stuck in eating disorder recovery, behaviors and eating disorder lies.

 You need to be pushed like you never been pushed before if you are going to move towards recovered.
-You will feel uncomfortable and question the hell out of eating disorder recovery, but this is where the work happens.
+You will feel uncomfortable and question the hell out of recovery, but this is where it happens.

 2) Freedom isn’t something you stumble upon.
 It requires a real eating disorder recovery action plan.

 If you are in therapy, working with a coach, dietician or any other professional, DEMAND a plan.
 What are you working towards; how will you get there?